How Speech, Language and Communication difficulties ‘Made a Murderer’

 It may be too late for Brendan, who has lost 13 years of his life, but what can we do for those other children, can we intercept them before they end up in a criminal justice system?

 I believe with the right intervention at crucial stages in a child’s growth it’s entirely possible to re-direct the life of a child.
-The work needs to start as early as possible, a speech and language assessment is the first port of call, and specific strategies can be given then to help the child to flourish.
+The work needs to start as early as possible, a speech and language assessment is the first port of call, and specific strategies can be given to help the child to flourish.
 The majority of children with SEMH (social, emotional and mental health) needs have difficulties with:

 - Vocabulary knowledge, so may need to be specifically taught vocabulary before the start of new topics.
 (See our vocabulary blog series for information on teaching vocabulary) For particularly vulnerable children, they may need to specifically learn criminal justice vocabulary in order for them to interpret the meaning of police interview questions.